 Notes and Comments

-The New York City Law Review's Notes and Comments section welcomes student scholarship that takes risks.
-We seek submissions that speak to our school's mission of public interest and reflect the needs of our larger New York City community.
+The Notes and Comments section welcomes student scholarship that takes risks.
+The editors are particularly interested in submissions that speak to CUNY Law School's mission of furthering public interest law and serving the needs of our New York City community.

 The PIPS editors welcome submissions from legal practitioners who are dedicated to working with underrepresented communities.
 Designed to provide a space for practitioners to share their thoughts and strategies with others in the public interest legal community, the PIPS section provides practitioners with a degree of flexibility intended to facilitate a focused conversation.